 This Recommendation describes the support of RTP Stream Pause and Resume functionality as defined by [IETF STREAM PAUSE] on H.248 controlled gateways.
 It describes the mapping of call control SDP related to pause/resume to H.248 SDP and vice versa.
 It also contains a package that allows several different implementation types to be supported.
 This allows the Media Gateway (MG) to operate in an autonomous manner by receiving, making pause/resume decisions and sending RTCP level pause/resume messages with minimal MGC involvement.
 A Media Gateway Controller (MGC) controlled configuration is also supported whereby the reception of pause/request requests/responses is indicated to the MGC for it to make decisions and determine a response.
 It also allows the MGC to initiate pause/resume requests.

-It also contains considerations related to the support of RTP Pause/Resume in H.248 controlled gateways.
+It also contains considerations related to the support of RTP stream Pause/Resume in H.248 controlled gateways.

-The Recommendation also details the relationship to other existing H.248.x Sub-series Recommendations where pause/resume functions are supported.
+The Recommendation also details the relationship to other existing H.248.x sub-series Recommendations where pause/resume functions are supported.

 2 References